-Great Playgrounds in Atlanta for Kids
+Great Atlanta Playgrounds for Kids

 1. Morgan Falls Overlook Park—Sandy Springs

 2. Chastain Memorial Park and Playground—Buckhead

 Cool down in the splash pad at Historic Fourth Ward Park and Playground.
 Photo courtesy of the park

 3. Historic Fourth Ward Park and Playground—Historic Fourth Ward

-4. East Cobb Playground/Park —Marietta
+4. East Cobb Park and Playground—Marietta

 Kids can engage in imaginative play at Wills Park Playground.
 Photo courtesy of Wills Park

 5. Wills Park Playground—Alpharetta

 6. Brook Run Playground—Dunwoody

 7. Kidscape Village at Cobb Park—Smyrna

 This park is located just west of downtown Smyrna and features play structures for kids of all ages.
-It was recently outfitted with new plastic and metal play equipment to inspire creativity and exploration among children.
+It has been outfitted with new plastic and metal play equipment to inspire creativity and exploration among children.
 There are climbing walls for going up and over, boulders to climb, and a large spider web structure.
 The toddler play area has smaller swings and slides.
 Kids delight over the telescope and train structures, and most of the playground is shaded with giant umbrellas.
 The colorful playscapes allow for climbing, swinging, or sliding.

 8. Logan Farm Park Playground—Acworth

 10. Mason Mill Playground — Decatur

 This in-town park features two separate playgrounds suitable for both older and younger kids.
-A pirate-ship play area and tree house encourage kids to climb and slide.
+A pirate-ship play area and treehouse encourage kids to climb and slide.
 There's a community garden adjacent to the park where families can adopt a plot of land to grow plants.
 There is also a basketball court and a large green area with benches and covered picnic pavilions.
 The surrounding area of Mason Mill Park features a 120-acre forest known to have some of the best hiking and biking trails in DeKalb County.